Violence, death and suffering in Sudan

 Gender-based violence

 There is an increased risk of sexual violence against women and girls during times of armed conflict, and this is certainly the case in Sudan.
 Reports of rape, sexual slavery and other forms of sexual violence emerged only days after the conflict began.
-These acts are war crimes and serious violations of international humanitarian law.
+The RSF’s widespread sexual violence amount to war crimes and possibly crimes against humanity.
+The SAF has also been accused of sexual crimes which could amount to war crimes.

 Sudanese Refugees fleeing the conflict in the Darfur region sheltering in Adre, across the border in Eastern Chad, where conditions are dire and the rainy season is in full swing.